 - TWRP Recovery & Root For Galaxy Tab 4 7.0 SM-T230 & SM-T235

 - Do not try this guide on any other device.
-Check your device’s model number under settings > general / more > about device.
+Check your device’s model number under settings > general / more > about the device.
 Trying this method on any other device will result in bricking it.